BlockzeroLabs/flash-docs/source/strategies/aavev3.rst

 Controller Powers
 ------------------------------
+.. |location_link_aave_ref_code| raw:: html

+   <a href="https://docs.aave.com/developers/v/1.0/integrating-aave/referral-program" target="_blank">refCode</a>

 This Strategy implements Ownable and is controlled by the Flashstake DAO.
 There are limited powers available over this contract as explained below:

 - Ability to withdraw any ERC20 token that is not the AAVE interest bearing token.
 This is to ensure users can be refunded if ERC20 tokens are accidentally sent to this address.
 Please note, principal tokens cannot be withdrawn by the Controller.
 - Ability to claim AAVE rewards from the AAVE rewards pool.
-These rewards will be deposited directly into the contract.
+These rewards will be deposited directly to the configured address
+- Ability to update the UserIncentive address at will.
+This only impacts the number of User Incentive tokens a user receives moving forward.
+- Ability to set the maximum staking duration (only impacts new stakes)
+- Ability to permanently lock the maximum staking duration (only impacts new stakes)
+- Ability to permanently lock the user incentive address (only impacts new stakes)
+- Ability to set the AAVE |location_link_aave_ref_code| and address where AAVE incentive rewards are redirected to (only impacts new stakes)

 "Flashstake DAO" consists of a multisig located at the following addresses: